 TEMPORARY P.M.
-PICK-UP: For Bus Riders That Need an Occasional Pick Up or For Appointments Only.
-This may only happen 1 time a week.
-This is NOT a substitute for waiting in the Permanent PM Pick-Up line.
+PICK-UP: For Bus Riders That Need an Occasional Pick Up For Appointments Only.
+This is NOT a substitute for waiting in the Permanent Pick-Up line.

-- Park cars in the gym parking lot. - Parents will be permitted into the building at 3:20 P.M. - Parents will go through the hallway by the Principal's office and directly to the office. - You may be asked for identification before we release your children (NO EXCEPTIONS) - Please make sure that anyone picking up your child is on the permission form for authorization to pick up, and is on time. - Parents are not to travel anywhere in the building during dismissal with/without your child.
+- Park cars in the gym parking lot. - Parents will be permitted into the building at 3:20 P.M. - Parents will go directly to the lobby and sign out their child. - If the secretary does not you, you will be asked for identification (No Exceptions). - Please make sure that anyone picking up your child is on the permission form for authorization to pick up, and is on time. - Parents are not to travel anywhere in the building during dismissal with/without your child.
 You must send in a note or call in the morning to let the office know you will be picking up your child.
 This process will enable the office to prepare your child ahead of time and speed-up departure once you arrive.
 If the office is not notified your child will be sent to the bus to go home.
 The notification is to help eliminate confusion for the children.

 Parents please remain in your cars until 3:20.
 Please do not stand in front of the entrance door.
 If you have notified the office, your child will be waiting for you when you sign in.
 Thank you for your patience and help in making our school safer for our children.